Hard 2 Love (Lee Brice album)

 Hard 2 Love is the second studio album by American country music artist Lee Brice.
-It was released on April 24, 2012 via Curb Records.
-The album includes the number one single "A Woman Like You."
+It was released on April 24, 2012 by Curb Records.
+The album includes the number one singles "A Woman Like You”, “Hard to love” and “I Drive Your Truck”.

 Critical reception

 At USA Today, Brian Mansfield rated the album three-and-a-half stars out of four, remarking that the release "is as well-crafted a set of country tunes as you'll hear all year."
 Stephen Thomas Erlewine rated the album three-and-a-half stars out of five, observing how "Perhaps the album could use a song that grabbed you by the throat but it's sturdy and quietly persuasive, its strengths sounding clearer and bolder with each listen."

 Commercial performance

 As of November 6, 2013, the album has sold 471,000 copies in the U.S.